AntoBrandi/Arduino-Bot/README.md

 * Raspberry Pi 3/4 or PC with Ubuntu 18.04
 * Arduino UNO
 * SG90 Servo Motors (x4)
-* Power Supply Module
-* Prototype Expansion Board
+* Prototype Expansion Board or Breadboard

 And is controlled by:
 * ROS Melodic